 Use and disclosure of information

 In certain circumstances, we may be permitted or required by law to disclose a patient’s personal information to third parties.
-These may include Medicare, Police, Insurers, Solicitors, Tribunals, Courts of Law, Hospitals and Collection Agencies.
+These may include Medicare, Police, Insurers, Solicitors, Tribunals, Courts of Law, Hospitals, General Practitioners and Collection Agencies.

 We may use our stored information for the benefit of preventative healthcare.
 This may involve contacting relevant patients to participate in a medical study or for patient recall.